 - Washing Soda: Also known as sodium carbonate – is the end product of baking soda if you let it sit around and do not store it properly for long enough.
 It’s function in laundry is as a water softener.
 It competes with the magnesium and calcium ions in hard water and prevents them from bonding with the detergent being used.
 Without using washing soda, additional detergent is needed to soak up the magnesium and calcium ions.
 It effectively removes oil, grease, and alcohol stains and can be used as a descaling agent to clean coffee pots.

 - Fels-Naptha: Is a brand of bar laundry soap commonly used for pre-treating stains on clothing and as a home remedy for exposure to poison ivy and other skin irritants.
 It is made by the Dial Corporation.
 If you can’t find Fels-Naptha, Ivory Soap, will work in its place only you would want to use 2/3 of a bar instead of a third.
-Zote also works well and all natural homemade soap will work if it has NOT been super fattened too much.
+Soap Flakes and Zote also works as well as most homemade soap if it has NOT been super fatted too much.

 Making your own laundry soap doesn’t go along with our “instant” “just in time” “commercialized” mainstream society so don’t be surprised if you get weird looks or thoughtless comments from your friends and family.
 Just tell them how much money you’re saving, how easy it is, and how much better it is for you.
-If all you have is good stuff to say about it, trust me, a few of them will come around.
+If all you have is good stuff to say about it and set a good example – trust me, a few of them will come around.